Apple working with Hertz to test self-driving technology - BBG

 The iPhone maker is concentrating on technology for self-driving cars, Chief Executive Tim Cook said earlier this month in an interview with Bloomberg.

-Hertz declined to comment, while Apple did not immediately respond to a request for comment.

-Alphabet Inc's (GOOGL.O) self-driving car unit Waymo announced a similar partnership with Avis Budget Group Inc (CAR.O), earlier on Monday, to offer fleet support and maintenance services for its fleet of autonomous vehicles.
+Alphabet Inc's self-driving car unit Waymo announced a similar partnership with Avis Budget Group Inc , earlier on Monday, to offer fleet support and maintenance services for its fleet of autonomous vehicles.
+(Reporting by Rishika Sadam in Bengaluru; Editing by Shounak Dasgupta)